Alexander-Barth/ROMS.jl/docs/src/index.md

 ### ROMS compilation

-* Create a directory (avoid directory names with spaces) for your model configuration
+* Create a directory (avoid directory names with spaces) for your model configuration.
+Here we use the directory name `ROMS-implementation-test` in your home folder.
 * Compile ROMS:
-    * configure ROMS by creating a file `yourdomain.h` (e.g. `liguriansea.h` for the Ligurian Sea):
+    * configure ROMS by creating a file `yourdomain.h` (e.g. `liguriansea.h` for the Ligurian Sea) in `ROMS-implementation-test`:

 ```C
 #define UV_ADV                    /* turn ON advection terms */